jbenj-upenn/reactProfPortfolio/README.md

 Mostly utilizes ReactJS and, as such, is a front-end project

+### Problems

+The first build of the page on Github only shows a part of the README, not the actual application

+### Screenshots

 ### Acknowledgements

 Anthony Briglia, Tom Woods, Joe Young, and Meguel Chavez have all helped me greatly on this project